 The above agreement files evidence show that Jock Millgardh and Friday TV, and their Swedish lawyers and legal counsel acknowledged Derek Banner and BUMP's rights to Minute Winner - Minute To Win It.

 In a letter to Derek Banner on 7 February 2019, Caroline Kean, Endemol Shine's lawyer in London, affirmed that Friday TV's legal counsel downloaded files from BUMP's website which she preserved for use as evidence.
-The two downloaded files were entitled with the trademark and catchphrase "MINUTE WINER - You got one minute to win it!" and "MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!"! and as it is shown in the aforementioned agreement files evidence which Derek Banner discovered from Friday TV and Metronome's servers, Friday TV's legal counsel used the two downloaded files were as documentation / evidence in the agreement files she drafted with BUMP and Friday TV.
+The two downloaded files were entitled with the trademark and catchphrase "MINUTE WINER - You got one minute to win it!" and "MINUTE WINNER - MINUTE TO WIN IT - You got one minute to win it!"! and as it is shown in the aforementioned agreement files evidence which Derek Banner discovered from Friday TV and Metronome's servers, Friday TV's legal counsel used the two downloaded files as documentation / evidence in the agreement files which she drafted with BUMP and Friday TV.